dinki/View-Assist/wiki/docs/viewassist-setup/display-devices/index.md

 title: "Step Three: Display Devices"
 ---

+Setting up the display for View Assist consists of setting up a browser and also adding the necessary Lovelace prerequisites.

+**Skipping the Lovelace prerequisites is the cause of most of the issues with View Assist so do not skip this step!
+See instructions in the second section below**

 # Installing Browser Display Software
 In order to render your Home Assistant dashboards in full screen on your Android tablet, you'll need an application that will render in a full screen fashion and provides additional functionality to make interacting with the dashboards easier.